 This undergraduate course is a successful collaboration between Edinburgh Napier University and The National Autistic Society.
-Individual places can be booked on the course through Edinburgh Napier University.

 The course is relevant to you if you share our passion to improve the person-centred support being provided to autistic people.
 As a practitioner or a parent, the course will help you to learn about the theory of autism and relate this to your current practice.
 By participating in a programme with a multi-disciplinary group of people, from areas including health, education and care, you will also feel confident about using newly-learned skills and approaches to improve the support you provide.

-A blended learning approach is utilised for this module, which includes three days face to face at Edinburgh Napier, taught by The National Autistic Society, and further learning online.
 Programme delivery includes an introduction to autism, evidence based practice and the SPELL framework for intervention, social communication and interaction, sensory differences, understanding behaviour, personal and family perspectives.